 Local attendance for setting up a company would depend on the type of entity.
 In case of local mainland company or Jebel Ali offshore Company and few free zones entities, either personal presence is needed or a power of attorney attested by a UAE embassy has to be issued.
 However some Free Zone company do not need to have physical presence and the application forms can be done via email.

-Renting an office space depends on the nature of activity.
-There are some licenses that allow you to operate from Flexi office or virtual office.
-Shared office space is also possible with same ownership and when the activities are similar.
-However the number of visas would depend on the office space so smaller the space, fewer the visas.
+Renting an office space to get your business set up in Dubai depends on the nature of activity.
+There are some licenses that allow you to operate from a flexi or virtual office.
+Shared office space is also possible with the same ownership and when the activities are similar.
+However the number of visas would depend on the office space; smaller the space, fewer the visas.

 The main difference between a Local Company and other companies is that the Local Company needs either a UAE national partner (in the case of Trading Licenses) or a UAE national service agent (in the case of professional companies)

 Free Zone Company can have 100% foreign ownership and flexi office facilities

 Offshore Company – Mainly used for holding property and investments.
 It cannot do business with local residents and businesses.
 It does not have a license and cannot issue visas

 Offshore companies are generally easier to incorporate and cheaper to maintain annually.
 However the main advantage of having an UAE Offshore Company is to hold property and assets to avoid the local inheritance laws dictated by Sharia.

 A Rak Offshore company can be set up without local presence of the Shareholders but in case of Jebel Ali offshore Company, the shareholders have to be present in Jebel Ali or give POA to someone in UAE to represent them.
 The POA needs to be notarized and attested upto the UAE Embassy.